CRUISING THE VENETIAN LAGOON: MURANO & BURANO

 » More about this tour

-The Venetian Lagoon has a surface area of around 550 square kilometres (212 square miles).
+The Lagoon of Venice has an extension of approximately 550 square kilometers (212 square miles).

-Only 8% of it is occupied by land, including Venice itself and approximately forty smaller islands.
+Only 8% of its surface is occupied by land, considering downtown Venice itself and approximately forty minor islands.

-About 11% is permanently covered by water, its waterways called canals or “rii”.
+About 11% is perennially covered by water, its waterways called canals or “rii”.

 The Lagoon is connected to the Adriatic Sea by three inlets.

-The islands of the Lagoon are subject to frequent floods.
-At the moment (2017), a complex system of movable dams – known as MOSE, meaning the Electro Mechanic Modular System – is under construction to safeguard the entire area from recurrent exceptional high tides.
+The islands of the Lagoon are subject to frequent floods, especially in October and November.
+At this moment, (2017), an elaborate system of movable gates – known with the name of MOSE = Electro Mechanic Modular System – is under construction to protect the entire area from recurrent exceptional high tides.

-The cultural heritage of the islands is rich and varied: many of them were the seats of religious institutions, while a few were used as places of quarantine for people and goods during the plagues.
+The cultural heritage of the Lagoon islands is rich and varied: many of them were monastic centers, while a few were used as places of quarantine for people, ships and goods during the epidemics.

 They were also used to isolate industries with high-risk or polluting activities, like glass making or leather tanning.